JuliaPolyhedra/Polyhedra.jl/docs/src/plot.md

 * with [MeshCat](https://github.com/rdeits/MeshCat.jl) or [Makie](https://github.com/JuliaPlots/Makie.jl) whether it is bounded or not (if it is not bounded, it will be truncated).

 In this section, we show how to plot 2-dimensional polytopes with Plots.
-The procedure for plotting 2-dimensional polyhedra with MeshCat or Makie is identical to the plotting of 3-dimensional polyhedra; see [3D plotting with Plots](@ref).
+The procedure for plotting 2-dimensional polyhedra with MeshCat or Makie is identical to the plotting of 3-dimensional polyhedra; see the 3D section below.

 Suppose for instance that we want to visualize the polyhedron having the following H-representation:
 ```@example plots2